SashenkaG/SashenkaG/README.md

 - 👋 Hi, I’m Sashenka Goonewardane
 - 👀 I’m interested in learning new things about tech
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently a Software Engineering undergraduate
 - 📫 You can reach me on Linkedin at www.linkedin.com/in/sashenka-goonewardane-94b616294 or email goonewardanes@gmail.com

 - ⚡ Fun fact: ...